MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-assign-role-groups.md

     - Dynamics 365 Guides Restricted Operator

-8. Click on the role name  to see more detail.

-9. Click on the “Add people” action button at the top of the view.

-10. Search for the Dynamics 365 Group Team created in above.
-Select the Group Team when it is shown in the search results and select “add” to confirm.

-Repeat the above steps for any additional roles that are applied to the Group Team.
+8. Repeat the above steps for any additional roles that are applied to the group team.

-### Option 2: Assign Dynamics 365 Guides Roles to a Group Team
+### Option 2: Assign Dynamics 365 Guides roles to a group team

-Update the Dynamics 365 Guides roles to include the Dynamics 365 Group Team that was created in the step above using the [Power Platform admin centre](https://admin.powerplatform.microsoft.com/environments).
+For this option, you'll update the Dynamics 365 Guides role to include the Dynamics 365 group team created in the step above using the [Power Platform admin center](https://admin.powerplatform.microsoft.com/environments).
 See [Add roles to group teams](https://docs.microsoft.com/power-platform/admin/manage-teams).

 1. Select the name of the environment to update and access the settings.
 1. In the detail page of the environment, click on Environment URL link to access the details of the environment.